-There are new rules for businesses doing business with the EU from 1 January, and you need to take action now.
+There are new rules if you are doing business with the EU after 1 January 2021.

 For English businesses, the Business Support Helpline can help you identify the actions you need to take.
 The government has published a list of brexit helplines organised by theme and key actions for businesses.

 Doing business with Europe has changed.
 You need to follow new rules on exports, imports, tariffs, data and hiring.

 You can also use the Brexit checker to get a list of actions specific to your needs.